project-chip/connectedhomeip/src/tools/interop/idt/README.md

 ```

 > **IMPORTANT:** Note the following runtime expectations of ecosystems:
-> `analyze_capture` will be run as a target of `multiprocessing.Process`, \
-> meaning the ecosystem object will be copied into a forked process at this time.
+> `analyze_capture` must be async aware and not interact with stdin

 The platform loader functions the same as `capture/ecosystem`.